iterative/dvc.org/content/docs/command-reference/repro.md

 ## Options

-- `targets` (optional argument) - specifies one or more `dvc.yaml` files or specific stage name(s). `./dvc.yaml` by default.
-E.g.
-  `dvc repro pipes/linear/dvc.yaml`

-  Stage names must be defined in `./dvc.yaml`.
-E.g. `dvc repro train-vision`.
-  Stages in other `dvc.yaml` files can be given using by using a colon `:` following the path to that file.
-E.g. `models/dvc.yaml:prepare`

-  Different things can be provided as targets depending on the flags used (more details in each option), namely:
+- `targets` (optional command argument) - what to reproduce (the pipeline(s) in `./dvc.yaml` by default).
+Different things can be provided as targets depending on the flags used (more details in each option).
+Examples:

+  - `dvc repro linear/dvc.yaml`: Specific `dvc.yaml` file to reproduce
-  - With `-R` you can provide directory paths to search for `dvc.yaml` files in, recursively.
+  - `dvc repro -R pipelines/`: Directory path to explore recursively for for `dvc.yaml` files
+  - `dvc repro train-model`: Specific stage in `./dvc.yaml`
+  - `dvc repro modeling/dvc.yaml:prepare`: Stage in a specific `dvc.yaml` file
-  - With `--glob`, you can use special patterns (using wildcards) to match groups of stage names.
+  - `dvc repro --glob train-*`: Pattern to match groups of stages

 - `-R`, `--recursive` - looks for `dvc.yaml` files to reproduce in any directories given as `targets`, and in their subdirectories.
 If there are no